febuiles/auto_build/README.md

   `after_initialize` hook this might overwrite the validations done in `reject_if`.
 * The option `:append => true` is equivalent to `:count => 1`.
 * None of the operations will overwrite existing objects.
+* Autobuilding associations means that if there's a value in the column, the object **will be loaded every time you load the parent**.
+This is problematic if you're trying to optimize your code.
+To get a better picture of this:

+    class User
+      has_one :address
+      auto_build :address
+    end

+If you do `User.select(:id)` the resulting query will be `SELECT id FROM users;` **plus** `SELECT * from addresses WHERE user_id = 42";`.
+This happens because we're calling calling `user#address` every time we initialize a `User` object.

 How it works
 ----